aspuru-guzik-group/Instance-segmentation-of-images-of-materials-in-transparent-vessels-using-GES-net-/README.md

 ## General
 Combination of three nets that act modular way to create semantically and instance aware segmentation of materials in a mostly transparent vessel for chemistry lab automation and other settings.
-Vessels correspond to (bottles cups, chemistry lab vessel.) mostly transparent.
+Vessels correspond to (bottles cups, chemistry lab vessel, and other containers and glassware.) mostly transparent.
 The material phase corresponds to liquid solids, foams, etc.

 # Running prediction